- All

 A wheel alignment service is recommended every six months or after 10,000 km.
 It is important to get your wheel alignment inspected or serviced more frequently if you regularly drive on rough roads with big potholes or bumpy gravel.
 It is also advisable to check your wheel alignment before going on a long drive or a road trip.

 All tyres that’re six years and above need regular inspection.
 Here at Ultra Tune, we provide comprehensive tyres & wheels services to keep your car safe on the roads.
-If your tyres are worn out, has less than 1.5mm tread depth or have visible sidewall damage, it’s time to replace your tyres.
+If your tyres are worn out, has less than 1.5mm tread depth or visible sidewall damage, it’s time to replace your tyres.

 When the shoulder of the tread on one side of a tyre wears faster than the adjacent tread surface, your tyres wear unevenly.
-This can be caused due to front and/or rear misalignment, lose or worn suspension components, hard cornering, improper tyre rotation practices, misapplication, high crown roads, or non-uniform mounting.
+This can be caused due to front and/or rear misalignment, lose or worn suspension components, hard cornering, improper tyre rotation practices, misapplication, high crown roads or non-uniform mounting.

 The best way to keep your car’s air con running at its prime is to get it serviced regularly.
 However, here are some at-home tips and dos and don’ts to maintain your air conditioning system.